Juelich Rapid Spectral Simulation Code

 git clone https://github.com/slcs-jsc/jurassic.git

-2. Install required libraries
+2. Install dependencies

 cd [jurassic_directory]/libs

-./build.sh -a
+./build.sh

 Alternatively, if you prefer to use existing system libraries, install

-the dependencies manually.
+the required dependencies manually.
+Distribution-specific package

-3. Configure the Makefile
+3. Optional: adjust the Makefile for non-default setups

 Navigate to the source directory and adjust the Makefile as needed: